LeyaoLin/econ_note/Econ 310 final review.md

 	- **borrow from central bank**
 		- interest rate higher than other bank
 	- **reduce its loans** (most costly)
- #### capital adequancy
+ #### capital adequacy
  - **influences the "safety" of a bank**
 	 - bank capital ratio= bank capital/ assets
-	 - higher bank cpital ratio--> less chance to become insolvent bank
+	 - higher bank capital ratio--> less chance to become insolvent bank
  - **Influences the returns for the bank’s shareholders or equity holders**
 	 - return on asset
 		 - `!$ROA= \frac{profit }{asset}$`